Simple One Gallon Mead Recipe

 Top off the jug with cold (preferably filtered) water, leaving at least 2 inches of head space on top.
 Put the lid on the jug and gently mix everything around a bit.

 Make sure that the temperature of the must is below 90°F, then add 1/2 packet of champagne yeast.
 Put the lid back on tightly and this time shake the jug for a minute or two to distribute the yeast.

 Put a little water in the airlock to the line, then put the rubber stopper end into the jug.
 Put the jug in a dark place.
 It should start bubbling within 12-24 hours.

-After about 6 weeks of fermenting, the mead can be bottled and aged.
+After about 4-6 weeks of fermenting, once all bubbles have stopped rising in the jug and airlock, the mead can be bottled and aged.

 Please see my

 page for a detailed list of what you need to get started.